-After the vSphere administrator provides you with the IP address of the Kubernetes control plane on the Supervisor Cluster, you can log in to the Supervisor Cluster and obtain the contexts to which you have access.
-Contexts correspond to the namespaces on the Supervisor Cluster.
+After the vSphere administrator provides you with the IP address of the Kubernetes control plane on the Supervisor, you can log in to the Supervisor and obtain the contexts to which you have access.
+In vSphere with Tanzu, contexts correspond to the namespaces on the Supervisor.

 - To view details of the configuration contexts which you can access to, run the following